 To be fair, however, one must examine another possibility: Could Judge Maureen Monks simply be taken advantage of by attorneys because of, say, her leniency or indecisiveness?
 I cannot speak on behalf of others, especially those of her colleagues in various bar associations.
 But I, supposedly a disadvantaged pro se, had definitely had enough of her menace and malice.

-Just two examples, among others: On March 13, 2017, she threatened to award attorney’s fee to the other party if my persistence on discovery was not in “good faith.”
+Just two examples, among others: On 03/13/2017, she threatened to award attorney’s fee to the other party if my persistence on discovery was not in “good faith.”
 (I had been falsely accused from the very beginning and continued to be exploited with thuggish frame-up attempts during the proceeding.
 “Good faith?”)
-On October 5, 2016, she watched the unfolding of Lisa’s abuse under her bench, though she could try to exonerate herself by arguing that she had called out her name disapprovingly.
+On 10/05/2016, she watched the unfolding of Lisa’s abuse under her bench, though she could try to exonerate herself by arguing that she had called out "Lisa" disapprovingly.

-While these analyses and personal experiences are very suggestive and disturbing, it is my 12/08/2016 hearing that shall establish, beyond a reasonable doubt, that Judge Maureen Monks is a criminal: she conspired and defrauded with ex-wife’s attorney, knowingly and deliberately, to obstruct justice.
+While these analyses and personal experiences are very suggestive and disturbing, most of them only qualify as circumstantial evidence or "uncanny coincidence."
+It is my 12/08/2016 hearing that shall establish, beyond a reasonable doubt, that Judge Maureen Monks is a criminal: she conspired and defrauded with ex-wife’s attorney, knowingly and deliberately, to obstruct justice.

-I will not go into the details about the hearing; I have recovered and reserved the evidence for law enforcement.
+I will not go into the detail of the 12/08/2016 hearing; I have recovered and preserved the evidence for law enforcement.
 The evidence should be a text book example of what every law school should have a copy of.

 Boston Bar Association, located across from the State House of Massachusetts and seemingly never exposed to direct sunshine.
 On 03/03/2014, it held a conference that taught tips on obtaining restraining order and negotiating with an opposing party in a case involving domestic violence; Judge Monks was a speaker of the conference.